gippy/kickstarter-search/README.md

 * Unit tests
 * Compare current run with previous one and output only new projects
-* Concurrently load more pages at the same time to speed up project loading
 * Add human readable formats to dates and other values in output.

 ## INPUT